 All members of the Bristol Palaeobiology Research Group publish their work.
 Publications include original scientific papers, published in the international scientific journals, reviews, books, and popular articles.
-Students are encouraged to publish their work, and we are especially proud that several excellent papers are published each year by our undergraduate and Masters students.
+Students are encouraged to publish their work, and we are especially proud that many excellent papers are published each year by our undergraduate and Masters students.

-We now have fairly complete records of palaeontological publications by the group for the past 35 years, and this permits an overview and analysis of general and particular trends.
-Here is the graph – what does it mean, and what are the limitations?
+We now have fairly complete records of palaeontological publications by the group for the past 37 years, and this permits an overview and analysis of general and particular trends.
+Here is the graph (left) – what does it mean, and what are the limitations?

-- The number of publications has risen more or less linearly from 10-20 per year in the 1980s to 80-140 in the past twelve years.
+- The number of publications has risen more or less linearly from 10-20 per year in the 1980s to 100-180 in the past ten years.

 - These increases perhaps reflect growth of the research group, from four in the 1980s (Briggs, Cowie, Dineley, Savage), down to two from 1989-1996 (Benton, Briggs), and then rising to eight in 2014 (Benton, Donoghue, Schmidt, Rayfield, Pisani, Vinther, Janis, Tucker), 11 in 2016 (addition of Davies, Harrison, Williams), and 13 in 2018 (addition of Cunningham, Paps).